DHCP server restarted multiple times on secondary after config sync

 It should only restart on the secondary during one of those actions, not both, but both actions are resulting in a config and filter sync.

-#8 Updated by Chris Buechler almost 4 years ago
+#8 Updated by Chris Buechler about 4 years ago

 - Status changed from Feedback to Resolved